+(1) Another employee organization files with the Commission a written request for an election which includes a list of its membership showing that the employee organization represents at least 50 percent of the employees within the workplace relations unit; or that more than 50 percent of the employees within the workplace relations unit have requested that an election be conducted to change or discontinue representation;

+$\begin{array}{c} 20 \\ 21 \end{array}$

+(b) If applicable, the request filed pursuant to paragraph (a) is filed not more

-- (1) Another employee organization files with the Board a written request for an election which includes a list of its membership showing that the employee organization represents at least 50 percent of the employees within the workplace relations unit; or - (2) A group of employees within the workplace relations unit files with the Board a written request for an election which includes a list showing that more than 50 percent of the employees within the workplace relations unit have requested that an election be conducted to change or discontinue representation; - (b) If applicable, the request filed pursuant to paragraph (a) is filed not more than 270 days or not less than 225 days before the date on which the current workplace relations agreement in effect for the workplace relations unit expires; and - (c) No other election to choose, change or discontinue representation has been conducted within the workplace relations unit during the preceding 12 months. - Sec.
-28. 1.
-If the Board orders an election within a workplace relations unit pursuant to section 27 of this act, the Board shall order that each of the following be placed as a choice on the ballot for the election: - (a) If applicable, the employee organization that requested the election pursuant to section 27 of this act and the employee organization that is presently designated as the exclusive representative of the workplace relations unit pursuant to section 27 of this act; - (b) Any other employee organization that, on or before the date that is prescribed by the rules made by the Board, files with the Board a written request to be placed on the ballot for the election and includes with the written request a list of its membership showing that the employee organization represents at least 30 percent of the employees within the workplace relations unit; and
+(b) If applicable, the request filed pursuant to paragraph (a) is filed not more than 270 days and not less than 225 days before the date on which the current workplace relations agreement in effect for the workplace relations unit expires; and

+(2) A group of employees within the workplace relations unit files with the Commission a written request for an election which includes a list showing

+(c) If no other election to choose, change or discontinue representation has been conducted within the workplace relations unit during the preceding 12 months.

+Sec.
+30. 1.
+If the Commission orders an election within a workplace relations unit pursuant to section 29 of this act, the Commission shall order that each of the following be placed as a choice on the ballot for the election:

+(a) If applicable, the employee organization that requested the election pursuant to section 29 of this act and the employee organization that is presently designated as the exclusive representative of the workplace relations unit;

+(b) Any other employee organization that, on or before the date that is prescribed by the rules adopted by the Commission, files with the Commission a written request to be placed on the ballot for the election and includes with the written request a list of its membership showing that the employee organization represents at least 30 percent of the employees within the workplace relations unit; and